fiiiu/tangamandapio/posts/ubuntu-testing-day-wrapup-20161125.md

 Special thanks to [Julia](https://twitter.com/la_juyis) and CoderEurope for joining us during the session.
-And of course to Kyle and the Nextcloud community for this amazing piece of free software that encourages everybody to take control over their data, in an really simple way.
+And of course to Kyle and the Nextcloud community for this amazing piece of free software that encourages everybody to take control over their data, in a really simple way.

 You are all invited to join us the next time, which will be Friday, December 2nd, again at [Ubuntu On-Air](https://ubuntuonair.com).
 The time and theme will be announced